action pack / unsure sep event

 Move into the right official route

-After the event family is clear, move into the related action pack, guide, FAQ, report, or topic path.
-HealthCare.gov, COBRA source context, CMS state Marketplace route data, and state programs control the final official verification.
+After the event family is clearer, move into the matching action pack, guide, FAQ, report, or topic path.
+HealthCare.gov, official COBRA source context, CMS state Marketplace route data, and Medicaid or CHIP state help control verification.
+HealthPlansGuide does not recommend a route as final before acting.

 Continue this coverage path